-To use high availability, you must start each instance of pbs\server with the -ha option.
+To use high availability, you must start each instance of pbs server with the -ha option.

 Three server options help manage high availability.
-The server parameters are lock\file, lock\file\update\time, and lock\file\check\time.
+The server parameters are lock file, lock file update time, and lock file check time.

 The lock file option allows the administrator to change the location of the lock file.
 The default location is torque/server priv.
-If the lock\file option is used, the new location must be on the shared partition so all servers have access.
+If the lock\file option is used, the new location must be on the shared partition, so all servers have access.

 The lock file update time and lock file check time parameters are used by the servers to determine if the primary server is active.
-The primary pbs server will update the lock file based on the lock file update time (default value of 3 seconds).
-All backup pbs\servers will check the lock file as indicated by the lock\file\check\time parameter (default value of 9 seconds).
-The lock\ file update time must be less than the lock file check time.
+The primary pbs server updates the lock file based on the lock file update time (default value of 3 seconds).
+All backup pbs servers check the lock file as indicated by the lock\file\check\time parameter (default value of 9 seconds).
+The lock\file\ update\time must be less than the lock\file\check\time.
 When a failure occurs, the backup pbs server takes up to the lock file check time value to take over.